ELIASADAMS/ewproject/README.md

 **Director:** Ilya Minin (Eli)

-**Synopsis:** A demon in human form returns to his hometown, exploring themes of [alienation, identity, societal disconnect etc].
+**Synopsis:** A demon in human form returns to his hometown, exploring themes of alienation, identity, societal disconnect etc.

 **Premiere:** This marks the first time "EWP Project" appears online in the public domain.